Frequently Asked Questions

 Q9.
 How can I get from St. Mary of Victories to the Old Cathedral for the start of the race?

 A9.
 You may not drive and park at the Old Cathedral.
 The parish has asked that only workers park in the lot.
-You may however be dropped off, take the shuttle bus (included with the price of the race registration), or walk the 1/4 mile from SMV to the Old Cathedral.
+You may, however, be dropped off, take the shuttle bus (included in the price of the race registration), or walk the 1/4 mile from SMV to the Old Cathedral.

 Q10.
 Can those who aren't registered runners / walkers ride the shuttle bus?

 A10.
 Yes, anyone who is affiliated with the race may ride the shuttle buses.